Bartlett, Tennessee: Nicholas Gotten House

 The Nicholas Gotten House is located at 2969 Court Street.
 It houses the Bartlett Museum, a local history museum operated by the Bartlett Historical Society.
 The white frame structure was built by Nicholas Gotten in 1871 in the New England saltbox style.
-A saltbox is a wooden frame house with a long, pitched roof that slopes down to the back.

 Parks and recreation

 The Bartlett Recreation Center is a 55000 sqft facility that was completed in August 2000.
-The recreation center is located at 7700 Flaherty Place directly behind the Bartlett Police Station.
-The recreation center is a popular place amongst the people of Bartlett with its swimming pool, racquetball courts, basketball courts, running track, and workout rooms.
-Since its opening the recreation center has done remarkably well and required no help from the city to remain open.

 Education

 Bartlett's public school system was part of the Shelby County Schools until the end of the 2013–2014 school year.
 On July 16, 2013, the residents of Bartlett approved a referendum to form a Bartlett City School District.
 This district launched in fall 2014 and includes the 11 school buildings within Bartlett city limits, according to an agreement reached between parties to a federal lawsuit.
 The district's superintendent is David Stephens, former deputy superintendent of Shelby County Schools.

-Public schools

-Residents are in the Bartlett City Schools.